AlexxNica/poldham.github.io/_posts/2015-07-20-ggplot_pizza_patents_part2j.md

 In this article we have covered two main topics.

 1. How to prepare data for graphing in R using the `dplyr` package.
-2. How to draw a range of graphs and the issues encountered using ggplot.
+2. How to draw a range of graphs and the issues encountered using ggplot2.

 In this article we have not explored the full potential of visualisation options in ggplot2, such as heat maps and choropleth maps.
 These topics are regularly covered on sites such as [r-bloggers.com](http://www.r-bloggers.com).
 However, we have seen that it is possible to construct graphics from the bottom up using simple code and specifying the details we would like to see.